waste-of-kindergarten/xpython37-v0.1/python/Doc/library/sysconfig.rst

 Distutils-based system will follow the same scheme to copy its file in the right places.

-Python currently supports six schemes:
+Python currently supports seven schemes:

-- *posix_prefix*: scheme for POSIX platforms like Linux or macOS.
-This is the default scheme used when Python or a component is installed.
+- *posix_prefix*: scheme for POSIX platforms like Linux or Mac OS X.  This is the default scheme used when Python or a component is installed.
 - *posix_home*: scheme for POSIX platforms used when a *home* option is used upon installation.
 This scheme is used when a component is installed through